Frimkron/Ascidia/readme.md

  '-'
 ```

-Elliptical boxes may use slashes in conjunction with the period-apostraphe
+Elliptical boxes may use slashes in conjunction with the period-apostrophe
 corners to make large ellipses a bit more rounded.
 Here, the top left and
 bottom right corners use forwardslash `/` characters, and the top right and
 bottom left corners use backslash `\` characters.
 Multiple slashes may be used
 for long diagonal corners.
-The periods and apostraphes must be on the top and
+The periods and apostrophes must be on the top and
 bottom rows, respectively:

 ```